 Staying hydrated is vital for those with a cough or cold.
-Research indicates that drinking liquids at room temperature can alleviate a cough, runny nose, and sneezing.

 However, people with additional symptoms of a cold or flu may benefit from warming up their beverages.
 The same study reports that hot beverages alleviate even more symptoms, including a sore throat, chills, and fatigue.

 The symptom relief was immediate and remained for a continued period after finishing the hot beverage.